XtremaXRK/BitBomb/README.md

 # BitBomb
 This is a python project, basically a whatsapp bomber which bombards a series of messages to the chat of the target whatsapp user.

+If you face any problem or have any query, Feel free to contact at rajatkumar2312001@gmail.com

 If you just want to use this, just download the installer, install and run.
 Download link: https://drive.google.com/file/d/1A3LovSTZnFO3jPwd2D3KFiuys-KcMLba/view?usp=sharing